getgrav/grav-learn/pages/07.hosting/siteground/docs.md

 export PATH
 ```

-Now you should create the `~/bin/` folder in your home directory and also create a symbolic link to the version of PHP you wish to use:
+Now you should create the `~/bin/` folder in your home directory and a symbolic link to the version of PHP you wish to use:

 ```
 $ mkdir ~/bin